 Old Dominion University provides a variety of services to students, faculty, and staff.
 Through its programs and policies regarding the possession, sale and consumption of alcoholic beverages, ODU encourages members of the campus community to make safe, responsible decisions about alcohol that are consistent with existing local, state, and federal laws.
-The University provides training for Counselors, Resident Assistants, Fraternity and Sorority members, and any interested faculty and staff to help them identify and refer persons who may be having problems associated with alcohol or other drugs.
+The University provides training to certain campus staff and any interested faculty and staff to help them identify and refer persons who may be having problems associated with alcohol or other drugs.
 Upon request, the ODU PD also provides educational programs about the effects/impacts of impairment from alcohol and drugs on personal safety.